ahmadsattar7867/CloudCare-DevOps-Powered-Hospital-Management/README.md

 ## Project Overview

 This project is a comprehensive Hospital Management System that demonstrates the implementation of modern DevOps practices and cloud-native technologies.
-It showcases a full-stack application with microservices architecture, containerization, automated CI/CD pipelines, and deployment to a Kubernetes cluster on AWS using Terraform.
+It showcases a full-stack application, it's containerization, automated CI/CD pipelines, and deployment to a Kubernetes cluster on AWS using Terraform.

 ## Key Features

-- Microservices-based architecture for scalability and maintainability
 - Containerization using Docker for consistent development and deployment
 - Kubernetes orchestration for robust and scalable cloud deployment
 - CI/CD pipelines for automated testing, building, and deployment